-This module equips students with the accounting concepts and principles in treating the main assets that are commonly presented in the Statement of Financial Position, such as cash, inventories, receivables and fixed assets.
+This module equips learners with the accounting concepts and principles in treating the main assets that are commonly presented in the Statement of Financial Position, such as cash, inventories, receivables and fixed assets.
 It also covers internal controls for safeguarding of these assets in businesses.

 Accounting For Businesses [30 hours]